tgaspar/linux-fe/docs/workshop/command-line.md

 After running the first command you're probably disappointed that nothing "cool" happened.
 You're probably also wondering why did we say that you will run a "useful" command.

 Well, a command is useful when used right.
-So let's look for more information about using the `echo` command:
+Knowing where to look for help is a very powerful asset when working in Linux.
+We can use two built-in commands to learn how certain other commands work: `help` and `man`.
+Let's use the two to learn more about `echo`:

 ```
-$ echo help
+$ help echo
 ```

 You're now met with a short documentation how to use `echo`: